Let's Encrypt Auto-Renewal Setup for Ubuntu Servers

 sudo certbot certonly --nginx -d yourdomain.com -d www.yourdomain.com -d newdomain.yourdomain.com

 When adding subdomains, remember to update your DNS records to point to your server before requesting the new certificate.
-Let's Encrypt will verify each domain listed before issuing the certificate.
+Let's Encrypt verifies each domain listed before issuing the certificate.

 Monitoring Certificate Expiry

 Even with auto-renewal configured correctly, monitoring ensures you know about problems before they cause certificate expiration.
-Several approaches help you stay informed.
+Several approaches help you stay informed about the status of your certificates.

 Check Expiry Date with OpenSSL